You’re busy and have little time to spend researching how you should be training and eating. So let me make it super simple for you.

 You just have to commit to eating those foods.

-Today I want you to throw out everything in your house that comes in a bag or a box.
+Today I want you to throw out everything in your house that comes in a bag or a box, except for organic white rice.
 Straight to the garbage.

 You’ll only eat foods that a caveman would have been able to eat.
 Organic grass fed meats, wild caught fish, fertile eggs, fruits, veggies, nuts and seeds.
 That’s it throughout most of the day.

-After training and/or at dinner have some organic white rice or sweet potatoes.
+After training and/or at dinner have some organic white rice or white/red/gold/sweet potatoes.

 If you need a treat at night have some really high quality organic dark chocolate.
 But just a square or two.